Layer Coherence Origin of Planar Hall Effect: from Charge to Multipole and Valley

-where $\epsilon$ is the strain intensity, $\nu$ is the Poisson ratio, and $\phi_\text{S}$ is the angle between the strain and the $x$ axis (see the Supplemental Material \cite{supp} for the definition of the coordinate system).
-Figure~\ref{fig_tbg}(c) shows the low-energy miniband dispersion around $\bs{K}_+$ valley of $1.2^\circ$ TBG with $0.5\%$ uniaxial strain ($\phi_\text{S}=0$) on the top layer.
-The hBN substrate breaks the $C_{2z}\mathcal{T}$ symmetry thus opens a gap at the Dirac point of pristine TBG.

-In Fig.~\ref{fig_tbg}(e), we plot the $k$-space distribution of layer induced in-plane magnetic moment on the first conduction band in the absence and presence of strain.
-The vortex-like distribution complying with threefold rotational symmetry is strongly distorted by strain.
-One observes that in most regions of strain distorted Brillouin zone, the magnetic moment of layer origin is comparable to or larger than the spin moment.
-The distribution of Berry connection susceptibility $\alpha_{xx}$ for the first conduction band is shown in Fig.~\ref{fig_tbg}(f), which is concentrated around small-gap regions as expected.

-The black (blue) curve in Fig.~\ref{fig_tbg}(d) shows the intrinsic Hall conductivity $\sigma_{\mathrm{H}}$ versus the chemical potential in the presence (absence) of strain, with $B=5$ T applied in the $x$ axis.
-In the absence of strain, the system has $C_{3z}$ symmetry that forbids the effect, which is consistent with the negligible $\sigma_{\mathrm{H}}$.
-Red dots in Fig.~\ref{fig_tbg}(d) denote intrinsic planar Hall conductivity $\sigma^{(1)}_{\mathrm{H}}$.
-Its excellent coincidence with the black curve indicates the dominance of linear-in-$B$ contribution to the Hall response.
+The electronic properties in the long-wavelength moir\'e superlattice are described by a continuum model~\cite{koshino2018maximally}, and we consider a hetero-strain applied on the top layer (model details in Supporting Information).
+Figure~\ref{fig_tbg}(c) shows the low-energy miniband dispersion around $\bs{K}_+$ valley of $1.2^\circ$ TBG with $0.5\%$ uniaxial strain along $x$ axis, which is defined as the zigzag axis of untwisted monolayer.
+The intrinsic Hall conductivity $\sigma_{\mathrm{H}}$ versus chemical potential in the presence (absence) of strain is shown by the black (blue) curve in Fig.~\ref{fig_tbg}(d), with $B=5$ T applied along $x$ axis.
+Without strain, the system has $C_{3z}$ symmetry that forbids the effect, which is consistent with the negligible $\sigma_{\mathrm{H}}$.
+Red dots in Fig.~\ref{fig_tbg}(d) denote planar Hall conductivity $\sigma^{(1)}_{\mathrm{H}}$.
+Its excellent coincidence with the black curve indicates the dominance of linear-in-$B$ contribution in the Hall response.